theomails/progressive/README.md

 Some design ideas that have been used:
 - Lambdas as used to define the hook functions wherever possible so that the component definition is concise
 - Immutable data structures are used for the `props` and `data` so that the old state can be retained and compared efficiently with the new state.
-- Light weight event bus is used, with custom data types for the events, and events being routed to the appropriate handler based on the handler method signature.
+- A light weight event bus is used, with custom data types for the events, and events being routed to the appropriate handler based on the handler method signature.

-Scroll to the bottom to see a couple of `PComponent`s in action.
+Scroll to the bottom to see a few `PComponent`s in action.

 ## PComponent